chipxsd/stream-based-sync/stream-based-sync.md

 ## Who Am I, What I Do?

-Allow me to introduce myself.
 My name is Klemen Verdnik.
 I've been programming from a very young age, and I've quickly become fascinated with low-level programming - things like writing audio and image processing routines, tight loop optimizations, anything where there's something to be processed and delivered in near real-time.

-As a teenager I built a ton of hobby projects, including my very own DSP powered digital graphic equalizer.
-One of my early employers was a high tech company from Slovenia called Ultra, where I had an opportunity to work with many teams on various cool tech projects, such as a fleet management system called [TalkTrack](https://www.crunchbase.com/organization/telargo) (before smartphones were a thing) and later on a team that developed a mobile payment solution called [Margento](http://www.margento.com/solutions/mobile-payments) (before Apple pay was a thing).
+As a teenager I built a ton of hobby projects, including my very own DSP-powered digital graphic equalizer.
+One of my early employers was a high tech company from Slovenia called Ultra, where I had an opportunity to work with many teams on various cool tech projects, such as a fleet management system called [TalkTrack](https://www.crunchbase.com/organization/telargo) (before smartphones were a thing) and later on, a team that developed a mobile payment solution called [Margento](http://www.margento.com/solutions/mobile-payments) (before Apple pay was a thing).